 Note, this shoe has 4 versions: there’s a low-top and a mid-top, and both versions can come either in a mesh upper or the premium Primeknit upper.

-Drawbacks.
 I really can’t say anything bad about these as every single box is checked, and for just about any player.
 If I REALLY had to nitpick, I’d say be prepared to wipe occasionally on poorer condition courts as dust tends to be picked up by the rubber.

 That will be it for today’s list!
 I truly hope you enjoyed it and perhaps I helped you out to spend as little as possible, while still getting a great performer.

-Make sure to check out my lists of other budget ranges, you’ll be surprised!
+While you’re still here, make sure to check out my lists of other budget ranges, you’ll be surprised!

 Maybe you guys have your own personal favorite cheap shoe you still play in and love?
 Maybe you got a question or want to give a suggestion?